 To soften a cold, rub some leaves on green candles, and visualize yourself being healthy.

-Catnip is ruled by the planet of Venus, and for this reason, it is useful in spells of love and beauty.
+The planet of Venus rules catnip, and for this reason, it is useful in spells of love and beauty.

 Jasmine has always been a plant that enhances romantic bonds.
 A very strong infusion of this plant could attract many looks.